gourmetjs/gourmet-ssr/docs/guides/using-apollo-graphql.md

 ### Packages

 For our Express server, we are using the following packages.
-They are listed in `dependencies` section of `package.json` because the server needs them at runtime.
+They are listed in the `dependencies` section of `package.json` because the server needs them at runtime.

 - `@gourmet/client-lib`: Gourmet SSR server renderer.
 - `@gourmet/server-args`: A common command line options parser for Gourmet SSR projects.